-There's no shortage of excellent walking routes in the UK, with plenty of walks through beautiful rolling hills and along our impressive coastline.
+There's no shortage of excellent walking routes in the UK, with plenty of walks through beautiful rolling hills, beautiful woodlands and along our impressive coastline.
 We round up some of the best walking routes in England, Scotland, Wales and Northern Ireland.

 Best walks in South East England